 Use the terminology.
 It might help to use medical terms to describe your symptoms.
 For example, “vaginal atrophy” is the medical term for a menopause-related condition that can cause uncomfortable vaginal symptoms.

 Ask questions.
 If you’re concerned about safety, the effectiveness of treatments, etc, just ask.
 Your health care provider should explain in as much detail as you’d like.

 Be your own advocate.
 You are the best person to stand up for yourself and your needs.

 Ask for what you want.
-Ask for Vagifem® (estradiol vaginal tablets) 10 mcg by name if you think it’s right for you; discuss the details of treatment with your health care provider.
+Ask for Vagifem® (estradiol vaginal inserts) 10 mcg by name if you think it’s right for you; discuss the details of treatment with your health care provider.